Sunk cost: Framing effect

-While these functions are framed differently, regardless of the input 'x', the outcome is analytically equivalent.
+While these functions are framed differently, regardless of the input "x", the outcome is analytically equivalent.
 Therefore, if a rational decision maker were to choose between these two functions, the likelihood of each function being chosen should be the same.
 However, a framing effect places unequal biases towards preferences that are otherwise equal.

 The most common type of framing effect was theorised in Kahneman & Tversky, 1979 in the form of valence framing effects.
 This form of framing signifies types of framing.
-The first type can be considered positive where the 'sure thing' option highlights the positivity whereas if it is negative, the 'sure thing' option highlights the negativity, while both being analytically identical.
+The first type can be considered positive where the "sure thing" option highlights the positivity whereas if it is negative, the "sure thing" option highlights the negativity, while both being analytically identical.
 For example, saving 200 people from a sinking ship of 600 is equivalent to letting 400 people drown.
 The former framing type is positive and the latter is negative.

-Ellingsen, Johannesson, Mollerstrom and Munkammar have categorised framing effects in a social and economic orientation into three broad classes of theories.
+Ellingsen, Johannesson, Möllerström and Munkammar have categorised framing effects in a social and economic orientation into three broad classes of theories.
 Firstly, the framing of options presented can affect internalised social norms or social preferences - this is called variable sociality hypothesis.
 Secondly, the social image hypothesis suggests that the frame in which the options are presented will affect the way the decision maker is viewed and will in turn affect their behaviour.
 Lastly, the frame may affect the expectations that people have about each other's behaviour and will in turn affect their own behaviour.